Published date: 1 November 2024 08:58 GMT

 Instead of becoming humble in the face of its devastating and violent history, Germany needs and supports the Zionist colony, from which it also learns and profits.

 Its complicity in genocide shows that the past is not even past in Germany.
-The selective engagement with the past that solely focuses on the genocide of the white European Jews has led the state and society nowhere.
+The selective engagement with the past that solely focuses on the genocide of white European Jews has led the state and society nowhere.

 It is almost compulsively repeating its unprocessed, repressed, and unresolved colonial past.
-In this sense, all critical actors, organisations, or institutions in Germany have failed to an unimaginable extent.
+In this sense, all critical actors, organisations or institutions in Germany have failed to an unimaginable extent.

 Chief among them is the federal government, whose unreserved support for Israel includes a chancellor, foreign minister, and an ambassador to Israel, all of whom continue to deny Israel's crimes in the face of genocide.